The one colony – One queen principle

-One of the fundamental operating tenets of any honey bee colony is that it will support only one queen, an innate characteristic of all species of honey bee [the dwarf honey bees, Apis florea and Apis andreniformis; the giant honey bees Apis dorsata, Apis binghami, Apis laboriosa and Apis brevigula; and the medium-sized, cavity dwelling Apis mellifera, Apis cerana, Apis nigrocincta, Apis nuluensis and Apis koschevnickovi].
+One of the fundamental operating tenets of any honey bee colony is that it will support only one queen, an innate characteristic of the eleven or so species of honey bee.
 At least that is the trend, one best found in swarming where both the parent and budded off (swarmed) colony end up with just one queen.
 That was forced by the selective evolutionary process of ceding all reproductive capacity to one individual, the single queen (or gyne) selected to head the colony.

 Yet remarkably there are ‘temporary’ exceptions to the one colony – one queen principle.
-The most notable is ground in the reality that the immortal bee colony – excepted by demise due to predation, disease or starvation – must periodically replace its ageing queen and indeed must also invest in replenishing its supply of sperm, the latter only possible by starting with a new queen.
+The most notable is ground in the reality that the immortal bee colony – excepted by demise due to predation, disease or starvation – must periodically replace its ageing queen and indeed must also invest in replenishing its supply of sperm, the latter only possible by starting with a new queen and, at a local population scale, ample drones.
 The simple process of natural queen succession, so eloquently demonstrated by the great researcher Colin Butler, means there are occasions when the colony has no option but to replace its ailing monarch.
 The colony, in a parlous state of a failing queen will support both mother and a replacement daughter queen.
-Both may not only coexist but also lay harmoniously together.
+Both queens may not only coexist but also lay harmoniously together.
 But even here, and usually after a short time, the old queen will disappear and the colony will end up headed solely by a new and vigorous daughter queen.

 The principle of one colony, one queen would indeed appear inviolate.